vladdsm/myblog_attempt/_posts/2018-01-10-topics-LazyTrading.md

 Typical situation: One person is risking 1 dollar, getting 99 dollars from the bank, instruct broker to buy or sell the asset, close the position after pre-defined price move, return 99 dollar, commission and get the profit or loss, repeat this many time during the day...

 Now, think about it.
 What is produced?
 What is the added value?
 Not speaking about the taxes.
 Do you know that UK does not tax income generated from such trades?
-In a summary:

 ## Why it can give you value?